 First and foremost when choosing plants for sensory gardens, it is imperative that you choose plants that will thrive in your garden region.
-Native plants are great because they are used to the environment, are less susceptible to disease and are generally lower maintenance that other non-native plants.
+Native plants are great because they are used to the environment, are less susceptible to disease, and are generally lower maintenance than other non-native plants.

 Next, include plants and other things that entice the senses.

-Sound – To stimulate hearing, choose plant flora that makes noise when the wind passes through them, such as bamboo stems.
-Many seedpods make interesting sounds as well, and the end of season leaves provide a fun crunching sound under feet.
+Sound – To stimulate hearing, choose plant flora that make noise when the wind passes through them, such as bamboo stems.
+Many seedpods make interesting sounds as well and the end of season leaves provide a fun, crunching sound under feet.
 You can also include plants that encourage wildlife in the garden.
-The buzzing of a bee, the chirping of a cricket or the whizzing of a hummingbird all stimulates the sense of hearing.
+The buzzing of a bee, the chirping of a cricket, or the whizzing of a hummingbird all stimulates the sense of hearing.

 Touch – There is no shortage of plants that offer interesting textures, perfect for encouraging the sense of touch.
-From the baby soft feel of a lamb’s ear to the irresistible sensation of cool moss through the fingers or rough seedpods, it is possible to incorporate many different textures into the garden.
+From the baby-soft feel of a lamb’s ear to the irresistible sensation of cool moss through the fingers or the brush of rough seedpods, it is possible to incorporate many different textures into the garden.
 Do not plant anything that may be dangerous, however, such as prickly roses or spiny agaves.

 Smell – The sense of smell is extremely memorable and aromas easily find their place in our memory banks.
 Most sensory gardens are full of mingling aromas that entice a wide range of emotions.
 Highly aromatic plants, such as the sweet smelling gardenia, honeysuckle, herbs, and spices, provide ample opportunity for stimulation.